All Episodes

 It was truly unbelievable.

-And again, what he did, what Brett's saying is he put himself in the role of all those jurors saying, hmm, I don't think jurors are gonna think you know, he he's a kind old man, he has bad memory, which we all know, horrible memory problems.
+And again, what he did, what Brett's saying is he put himself in the role of all those jurors saying, hmm, I don't think jurors are going to think, you know, he's a kind old man.

 Therefore, the likelihood of success at trial is a minimum.

-Quick break, right back, more with Pam Bondi and Brett Tolman on the other side.
+More with Pam Bondi and Brett Tolman on the other side.

 All right, we continue.

-It was fascinating to watch the Democrats today argue that whoa, whoa, his State of the Union address jacked up Joe.
+It was fascinating to watch the Democrats today argue that, whoa, whoa, his State of the Union address jacked up Joe.

-Um I think both of you fully understand and comprehend what I mean when I say jacked up Joe.
+I think both of you fully understand and comprehend what I mean when I say jacked up Joe.

 You guys kind of get it, right?